 ESSENTIAL RESPONSIBILITIES AND DUTIES

-The Lead CRM will be responsible for coordinating both field and office requirements for the various development projects.
-As such, the Lead CRM duties will be:
+The CRMI will be responsible for all field monitoring responsibilities and will assist the Lead CRM.
+As such, the CRMI duties will be:

 KNOWLEDGE, SKILLS, CERTIFICATIONS, AND ABILITIES

-• Must be able to communicate effectively and efficiently with the THPO and monitoring program staff, tribal community members, CRMs, archaeologists, developers, agency personnel, construction workers, and others;
+- Must be able to communicate effectively and efficiently with the THPO and PCRMP staff, tribal community members, CRMs, archaeologists, developers, agency personnel, construction workers, and others;

-• Ability to organize and type moderately complex reports, correspondences, and other material in proper format and style;
+- Ability to organize and type correspondences and other material in proper format and style;